-Speaker Series
+Guest Speaker Series

 The Impact and Influence of the African American Church in the Life and Legacy of Gwinnett County

-Guest Speaker, Gregory L. Baily, Director of Community and Social Service Ministries for the Salem Missionary Baptist Church of Lilburn; founded by his paternal great-grandparents in 1834, shares his perspective and expertise on the influence and impact of religious sectors on African-American life.
+Guest Speaker, Gregory L. Bailey, Director of Community and Social Service Ministries for the Salem Missionary Baptist Church of Lilburn; founded by his paternal great-grandparents in 1834, shares his perspective and expertise on the influence and impact of religious sectors on African-American life.

 Remembering Gwinnett's Fallen Heroes of World War I

-Listen to Gene Ramsay, historian and member of the Atlanta and Gwinnett Historical Societies, Atlanta Preservation Center and The Historic Oakland Cemetery Foundation, discuss the impact of World War War on Gwinnett County and it's veterans.
+Listen to Gene Ramsay, historian and member of the Atlanta and Gwinnett Historical Societies, Atlanta Preservation Center and The Historic Oakland Cemetery Foundation, discuss the impact of World War I on Gwinnett County and it's veterans.

-Railroads
+Gwinnett County Railroads

 Slavery in Gwinnett